Dave (rapper): 2019–2020: Psychodrama

 In January 2019, Dave collaborated with UK rapper Headie One, featuring on the track "18Hunna" which charted at number 6 on the UK Singles Chart.
 Dave also collaborated again with Fredo, featuring on his track "All I Ever Wanted" off of Fredo's album Third Avenue.

-Dave announced his long anticipated debut album Psychodrama on 21 February 2019.
+Dave announced his long-anticipated debut album Psychodrama on 21 February 2019.
 Alongside the announcement he released the lead single "Black", which discusses what it means to be black in its complexities; his pride and celebration of being black alongside the challenges that black people face.
 The video for the song included many prominent black British figures with Damson Idris, Dr Anne-Marie Imafidon, Dina Asher-Smith, Ozwald Boateng, Raheem Sterling, Stormzy, Micheal Ward and Tiffany Calver all appearing.

 His debut album Psychodrama was released on 8 March 2019.
-The album debuted at number one in the UK, selling 26,390 copies in its first week, with 79% of its total generated by 26.3 million streams, this gave it the biggest first week streams for a British rap album, eclipsing Stormzy's Gang Signs & Prayer.
+The album debuted at number 1 in the UK, selling 26,390 copies in its first week, with 79% of its total generated by 26.3 million streams.
+This gave it the biggest first-week streams for a British rap album, eclipsing Stormzy's Gang Signs & Prayer.
 Elsewhere, the songs "Disaster", "Streatham", and "Location" debuted at 8, 9, and 11, respectively on the UK Singles Chart.
 Psychodrama is currently one of the top 100 highest-rated hip-hop albums on Metacritic.

+In April 2019, "Paper Cuts" which was described as drill style, was previewed on Instagram.

 The tracks "Disaster", featuring J Hus, and "Location", featuring Burna Boy, both produced by Jae5, alongside Fraser T. Smith and Dave, were officially released as singles off the album in July 2019.
-Both tracks have since gone platinum with "Location" becoming one of Dave's biggest tracks to date, having been BPI certified 3× platinum with 1,800,000 units sold as of October 2021.
+Both tracks went platinum with "Location" becoming one of Dave's biggest tracks to date, having been BPI certified 4× platinum with 1,800,000 units sold by October 2021.